 2. Dual-function Breakers

-Since they can simultaneously guard against arc and ground faults, they provide the same function as both AFCI and GFCI breakers.
+Since they can simultaneously guard against arc and ground faults, they provide the same function as AFCI and GFCI breakers.

 3. Molded-case Circuit Breakers (MCCB)

-Molded-case circuit breakers (MCCBs) are among the different types of circuit breakers with a casing that serves as both a support for the internal parts and an insulating component.
+Their casing serves as both a support for the internal parts and an insulating component.
 Thermal-magnetic OCPDs are often built into the casings of MCCBs.

 A molded case circuit breaker is constructed as an integrated part in a supporting and enclosing casing of insulating material, per IEEE standard C37.100.